BDC Hamburger Icon

 What is social media marketing?

-Social media marketing, also known as social media advertising, is the practice of using social media platforms to connect with your business’s target audience.
-Popular social media marketing platforms, such as Facebook, Instagram, X and TikTok, can be used to promote products and services, engage with and inform consumers and grow web traffic and sales.
-Social media marketing is also a crucial element of a successful e-commerce marketing strategy.
+Social media marketing — sometimes called social media advertising — is the practice of using social platforms to connect with your target audience.
+Popular channels like Facebook, Instagram, X (formerly Twitter), and TikTok help businesses promote products and services, engage with consumers, and drive traffic and sales.
+Social media marketing is also a key part of a strong e-commerce marketing strategy, helping brands stay visible and relevant in a competitive online landscape.

 The two primary types of social media marketing are paid and organic:

-Marketers often find success using a combination of paid and organic social media marketing, although the balance will depend on your specific business needs.
+Marketers often find success using a combination of paid and organic social media marketing.
+However, the balance will depend on your specific business needs.

 Here’s a quick breakdown of how these methods compare: